CybrHome/custom-background.js/README.md

 # custom-background.js

-> Easily add background themes option to your website in a few minutes
+> Easily add background themes option to your website in a few minutes.

+## Intro

 A lightweight jQuery plugin  to allow users change the website’s default background and saves the background selected to local storage.
 This plugin can easily be added to any website or web app without any compromise on website's performance.